-Refresh button (placed in the right corner of the web page header) triggers a feature, which assures the user, that he is working with current data.
+Refresh settings button (placed in the right corner of the web page header) triggers a feature which assures the user that he is working with current data.

 Triggering the Refresh will upload current data from the unit to the web client.

-This functionality is available on individual web pages of the graphical user interface by clicking of the purple box with the question mark on the right upper corner (or in the middle) of the screen (according to the width of the screen).
+This feature is available on individual web pages of the graphical user interface by clicking on the purple box with the question mark on the right upper corner (or in the middle) of the screen (according to the width of the screen).